Join the ADSHG

 Once you have your kit, both you and people that you spend a lot of time with, such as family or friends, should learn what to do if you have an adrenal crisis and how to give an emergency injection of hydrocortisone.
 Learning how to do this is very important.
 It doesn’t take very long and it could save your life.
 You can read more about the symptoms of adrenal crisis and what you should do in the emergencies & hospitalisation section of our website.
 We also have a number of videos in our video hub discussing when and how to give an emergency injection.

-If you live in Scotland, your GP must compete an Emergency Care Summary on your behalf to be attached to your CHI records.
+- If you live in Scotland, your GP must complete an Emergency Care Summary on your behalf to be attached to your CHI records.

 Talk to your endocrinologist